RobTillaart/SRF05/README.md

 and one time "with" the wind.

-#### Table speed of sound for temperature and humidity
+#### Table speed of sound for temperature and humidity in air at sea level.

-Temperature in Celsius
+Temperature in Celsius, Humidity in %, constant pressure == 1013 mBar.

 | temp |    0%  |   10%  |   20%  |   30%  |   40%  |   50%  |   60%  |   70%  |   80%  |   90%  |  100%  |
 |:----:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|